zillionare/python-project-wizard/docs/pypi_release_checklist.md

 ## For Every Release

-0. Check out release branch, merge all changes from master/main to release
+0. Merge your change from features/release branch to master/main.

 1. Update HISTORY.md

-    Be noticed that github workflow will generate a changelog for you automatically.
+    Be noticed that github workflow will generate a changelog for you automatically, but you'll have to make your own history.md.

 2. Commit the changes: